HL7NZ/nzf/input/pagecontent/interactions-126543.md

 #### Interactions Of

-Takes a NZMT Id (MP, TP, MPP, TPP, MPUU, TPUU or CTPP) and returns the stockleys interactions for that given id
+Takes a NZMT Id (MP, TP, MPP, TPP, MPUU, TPUU or CTPP) and returns the Stockley's interactions for that given id

 ##### Parameters